 You are going to need to work your way around the home, with the help of the notes that you have made for yourself, and fill each and every little hole and crack that you came across.
 Once you have done all of these things, you should be on your way to being fully protected from a bat infestation.
 If you are in any doubt, always call a professional - even if you don’t want to employ them, they will usually give you a few good tips in the right direction to protect your home.

-Go back to the How Do You Get Rid of Bats in Buildings home page.
+How Do You Get Rid of Bats in Buildings home page.

 More Bat Information: